goretkin/FixArgs.jl/docs/src/index.md

 In our type, however, they can be distinguished by the role they play with respect to the `/` function.

 ## Fixed-Point Numbers and "static" arguments
-Replacing `Rational` may be silly, but it leads to an additional generalization of our type.
+Replacing `Rational` may be silly, but this approach comes with a benefit: it also generalizes fixed-point numbers.
-A fixed-point number is just a rational number with a specified denominator.
+A fixed-point number is just a lazy division with a specified (i.e. "static") denominator.

 If we have a large array of fixed-point numbers with the same denominator, we certainly do not want to store the denominator repeatedly.

-And we also want to efficient code to be generated for arithmetic.
+Furthermore, we want efficient arithmetic.

-So we can "bake in" some values (see `Base.isbitstype`) into the type of `Call` itself!
+There is no need to check for a common denominator (let alone find one) if the two denominators are known to be equal at code-generation time.

-In other words, what is a fixed-point number but lazy division with a static denominator?
+There are values that we can "bake in" (see `Base.isbitstype`) into the type of `Call` itself!

-Here is an example that models `Fixed{Int8,7}` from [`FixedPointNumbers.jl`](https://github.com/JuliaMath/FixedPointNumbers.jl).
+Here is an example that models `FixedPointNumbers.Fixed{Int8,7}` from [`FixedPointNumbers.jl`](https://github.com/JuliaMath/FixedPointNumbers.jl).
-The macros use the notation `V::::S` to mark an argument `V` as "static".
+The macros use the notation `V::::S` (quadruple colon) to mark an argument `V` as "static".
 Also note the use of `$` to escape subexpressions.

 ```@repl FixedPoint